 What We Do

-NLDC can be described as a nature-based education and community center.
-Our market is regional, appealing to people who live, own second homes and vacation in Wisconsin’s Northwoods.
+NLDC is a nature-based education and community center.
+Our market is regional, appealing to people who live, own second homes, and vacation in Wisconsin’s Northwoods.
 An expanding market is organized groups interested in nature-recreation opportunities and programs.
 These include groups such as the Center for Conservation Leadership and WI Land+Water Youth Conservation Camp.
 The Center differentiates itself by:

 - The diverse, undeveloped land surrounding us, providing an unparalleled teaching environment including lake, river, mixed forest and bog.